Dairy-Farm-Spring-2025/frontend/README.md

 ## ModalComponent

-- Open is required to handle state status of modal (open or close)
+- 1. open is required to handle state status of modal (open or close)
   - Modal will have 2 default action (onOk, onCancel), can be replaced by using footer props
   - Have disabledButtonOk if you don't want allow click Confirm if it's condition
-- Using useModal custom hook to easy handle state of modal **_For example_**
+- 2. Using useModal custom hook to easy handle state of modal **_For example_**

 ```jsx